 Transportation may be cancelled due to weather conditions, staff absences, and mechanical failure or for other reasons.
-K.C.I. staff will notify you immediately if an individual route is cancelled.
-If bus service is cancelled and the center is open, you may transport your child to and from Head Start.
+KCI staff will notify families immediately if an individual route is cancelled.
+If bus service is cancelled and the center is open, parents may transport their child to and from Head Start.

-Loss of transportation privileges may result if children repeatedly miss the bus without notice.
-Family advocates will work with you to try to resolve bus attendance problems
+Loss of transportation privileges may result if children repeatedly miss the bus without notice or are repeatedly brought back to the school.
+Family advocates will work with families to try to resolve bus attendance problems